pckhoi/deba/README.md

 # # dataDir is the directory that houses all data produced by scripts invoked with Deba.
 It is "data"
 # # by default.
 While writing scripts, you can call deba.data to prefix file paths with this directory.
 # dataDir: data

+# # md5Dir is the directory that contains md5 checksum files of all Python scripts.
+Make looks at timestamp
+# # of checksum files instead of the original files to avoid reprocessing data due to mere timestamp changes
+# md5Dir: .deba/md5
 ```

 ## Module Loading